03. Descriptive statistics

 - We will create a frequency table for the

-- We want to make sure that
+finaltervariable, then interpret it. - We want to make sure that

-finalteris a categorical variable.
-We check this information in the Variables in GSS page. -
+finalteris a categorical variable. -

-From: Variables in GSSPerceived change in financial situation Nominal During the last few years, has your financial situation been getting better, worse, or has it stayed the same?
+Variable name Variable label Variable type Question wording and response categories finalterPerceived change in financial situation Nominal During the last few years, has your financial situation been getting better, worse, or has it stayed the same?

 (1: Better; 2: Worse; 3: Stayed same)